 Do Parking Fines Expire in the UK?

-- Is a parking ticket on private land the same as a penalty charge notice?
-Jump
+- Discuss the difference between a parking ticket on private land and a penalty charge notice.

 Is a parking ticket on private land the same as a penalty charge notice?